bluestrat404/nice-chord-charts/README.md

 - A sample ChordPro file of We Three Kings.
 ChordPro files can also be downloaded from SongSelect.
 - A CSS file to render nice HTML output for printing.
 - A chordpro.json config file to help render nice HTML output for printing.
+- A bass.json config file to use to output just the bass notes from inversions (e.g., print B if the chord is E/B)

 ## Setup